I work as a sales and marketing manager, and I've worked in the car business in the past.

 Be of service, be speedy, be convenient.

-Now we all know you can't please everyone and dealing with that might pop up in another Hub really soon.
+Now we all know you can't please everyone, and dealing with that might pop up in another article really soon.
 That being said, the best way to make sure the bad reviews don't sting so bad is to make sure that you have more good ones than bad ones.

 The first thing you got to do is ask for it!
 Then once you got it?
 Then what?

-- Polaroid pictures at time of delivery for a Happy Customer wall.
+- Polaroid pictures at the time of delivery for a Happy Customer wall.

 - Digital Camera photos on Website

-- Testimonials pasted in from emails on website (see example in links over there)
+- Testimonials pasted in from emails on the website (see example in links over there)

 - When you got enough video testimonials, put together a 2:30 reel of happy customers for your website.

 OK!
-So there you have a few tips of what Successful Internet Sales people and Sales Managers do to stay on top and ahead of the game.
+So there you have a few tips on what Successful Internet Salespeople and Sales Managers do to stay on top and ahead of the game.

 Leave a comment below, I'd love to hear from you!